amaze18/WeatherNews/PROACTIVE_ALERTS_SUMMARY.md

 - Implements time-based filtering to prevent duplicate messages

 ### User-Bot Pair Detection:
-- Automatically detects active user-bot pairs from recent conversations
+- Automatically detects user-bot pairs from conversations that happened today only
 - Fetches user and bot details from `user_details` and `bot_personality_details` tables

 ## Key Benefits